sahib/misc/debugging/slides.typ

     ```
   )
   #v(4cm)
-  - Use a rifle, not a shotgun
+  - Use a rifle, not a shotgun.
-  - Remove the things that had no effect
+  - Remove the things that had no effect.
-  - Grab the brass bars with both hands
+  - Grab the brass bars with both hands.
-  - Compare with a known good state
+  - Compare with a known good state.

   #place(
     bottom + right,